Reverse Username Search

 To discover your Snapchat username, just tap on the Profile icon at the top of the screen.
 Your username is displayed right next to your Snapchat score.

-Unlike Facebook, Snapchat doesn't rely or insist on users revealing their true identity.
+Unlike Facebook, Snapchat doesn't rely or insist on users revealing their true identity which in some cases can lead to Snapchat scams.
 This is entirely up to every user.
 Finding out who is the person behind a username is as easy as looking them up by their Snapchat username.
 Just try the Infotracer instant username lookup tool to discover the owner of a specific username, together with other personal information and associated social media accounts, including public records, hidden Snapchat accounts, or even secret profiles on other social networking platforms.

 If you're searching for a friend on Snapchat, but you don't have their username, you can add them to your contacts through Snapchat's address tool.
 Just launch the Snapchat app, tap Add by Username and in the search box, type the person's name, and check Snapchat's suggestions.
 Look through the list of matching individuals and when you find the person you're looking for, add them to your Snapchat account's contacts list.

 Snapchat users can watch and share and watch videos outside of the app, and the same goes for people who don't have an account.
 Each Snapchat story has an individual link that redirects users to a video player on Snapchat.com and allows anyone to watch stories without logging in anonymously.

 You can easily add your friends on Snapchat if your email ID or phone number is connected to your account.
 Find them by using the syncing contacts feature to display your profile to your acquaintances who are already using Snapchat.